simileoluwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #3.Create a script that counts the number of directories in the PATH.
 using echo $PATH | tr ':' '\n' | wc -l

+#4.
+Create a script that lists environment variables.
+using printenv